Linguistic-Data-Consortium/penn_sound_eval/README.md

 # Test A

 `test_a` contains the output of SCTK using the original reference segmentation.
 This data wasn't used for the paper, but is useful for looking at individual errors.
 SCTK produces .pra files that align the reference and hypothesis segments.
-However, these files include perfect alignments with no errors.  `test_a` also includes .pra.error files which contain only segments with errors, so these are useful for browsing.
+However, these files include perfect alignments with no errors.  `test_a` also includes .pra.errors files which contain only segments with errors, so these are useful for browsing.

 `test_b` contains the output of SCTK using no segmentation, or rather, where each reference transcript was turned into a single segment.
 This eliminates errors that are due to differences in timestamps on otherwise correct words.
 These numbers were reported in the paper.